As glucose in the body comes from foods that contain carbohydrates, people may question whether or not they should eat rice.

 There are different types of carb, including sugar, starch, and fiber.
 Rice contains starch, and brown rice is a relatively good source of fiber, especially in comparison with white rice.

 - Starch is a complex carb, which means that it releases its energy more slowly than simple carbs, such as sugar, especially when it is in whole foods, including brown rice.
-This slow energy release can be useful for people who want to control their blood sugar levels.
+This slow energy release can be useful for people who want to manage their blood sugar levels.

 - Fiber is a carb that the body cannot digest, so it does not raise blood sugar levels.
-Fiber helps the digestive system function well, and it may help control cholesterol levels and reduce the risk of heart disease, a complication of diabetes.
+Fiber helps the digestive system function well, and it may help manage cholesterol levels and reduce the risk of heart disease, a complication of diabetes.

 People who wish to lose weight can also benefit from eating complex carbs and fiber because these foods will make them feel full for longer.